 Note: In this series, I will discuss the direct patient-to-radiologist consult experience from real patients seen at Lightbulb Radiology.
 The names (and some details of the clinical history) have been changed for purposes of anonymity.
-All of these cases are presented with the patient’s permission.
-For more information on how to obtain a consult, click here.

 Case history: Jennifer is a 19 year-old female who presented to her primary care physician with excruciating lower back pain after having sustained a fall from 15 feet during a hiking accident.
 On physical exam, Jennifer was point tender over her upper lumbar spine.
 Lumbar radiographs were performed, demonstrating a spinal compression fracture of the first lumbar vertebral body.
 Jennifer was referred for an MRI of the lumbar spine, which also demonstrated the spinal compression fracture.